What types of charging cables are there?

 There are different types of charging cables available for charging electric vehicles.

 3. Type 1 charging cable: This is a specific type of charging cable with a connector suitable for vehicles with a Type 1 connection (e.g., J1772).
-These cables are used to charge vehicles with a Type 1 connector via a charging point with a Type 2 connector.
+These cables are used to charge vehicles with a Type 1 connection via a charging point with a Type 2 connector.

 4. Type 2 charging cable: This is a common type of charging cable with a connector suitable for both charging stations and vehicles with a Type 2 connection.
 These cables are often used for charging electric vehicles in Europe.